 - If the police were to unlawfully detain you or hold you in custody for longer than they are legally allowed, they would be violating your right to freedom.

-- If you are stopped and searched by a police office who does not have a valid reason to suspect you of any wrong doing, or they enter your home without a warrant, your right to privacy has been violated.
+- If you are stopped and searched by a police officer who does not have a valid reason to suspect you of any wrongdoing, or they enter your home without a warrant, your right to privacy has been violated.

 - If you are part of a peaceful protest that has been detained or attacked by police officers, the officers have violated your right to freedom of speech.